mindcruzer/outlook-round-robin/README.md

 ```

 ... and comment them out.
 Run the script, view the log output to make sure everything looks good, then uncomment and do it live.
-That being said, this script doesn't do anything descructive, so don't be too paranoid.
+That being said, this script doesn't do anything destructive, so don't be too paranoid.

 ## Test